ALMA/ACA CO Survey of the IC 1459 and NGC 4636 Groups: Environmental Effects on the Molecular Gas of Group Galaxies: Group sample

 The N4636G shows luminous and extended X-ray emission, indicating the existence of a hot IGrM \citep[e.g.,][]{osmond2004,baldi2009,ahoranta2016}.
 This X-ray emission is extended out to $\sim$0.3~Mpc from the group center \citep{matsushita1998}, suggesting that some group galaxies near the group center are possibly affected by ram pressure stripping.
 Interestingly, recent X-ray studies of NGC~4636 show that the morphology of X-ray emission near the BGG is complex, showing arm-like structures and bubbles related to previous active galactic nucleus (AGN) activity \citep[e.g.,][]{baldi2009}.
 The direction of the radio jets also coincides with the X-ray cavities \citep{giacintucci2011}.

 The N4636G hosts at least 17 members identified by \cite {brough2006}.
-However, $\sim$100 systems, including low-mass dwarfs and massive spiral galaxies, could be associated with the N4636G, in a recent ongoing study (Lin et al. 2022, in preparation).
-Previous {\HI} observations of the N4636G found that there are many {\HI} deficient galaxies, which implies that group members in the N4636G are affected by the environmental effects \citep{kilborn2009}.
+However, $\sim$100 systems, including low-mass dwarfs and massive spiral galaxies, could be associated with the N4636G, in a recent study \citep{lin2023}.
+Previous {\HI} observations of the N4636G found that there are many {\HI}-deficient galaxies, which implies that group members in the N4636G are affected by the environmental effects \citep{kilborn2009}.

 Under the assumption that the N4636G is in dynamical equilibrium and adopting the group velocity dispersion ($\sigma_{\rm group}$: 284 km~s$^{-1}$) taken from \cite{osmond2004}, we calculated the total group mass of $M_{200}$ (3.9 $\times$ 10$^{13}$ {\Msun}) and the group virial radius ($R_{200}$: 0.70 Mpc).